CS2103JAN2017-W10-B1/addressbook-level4/docs/DeveloperGuide.md

 > 4a1.
 Dueue shows message "This list is currently empty."<br>
   Use case ends.

-#### Use case: Create a customized list

-**MSS**

-1. User requests to create a new list
-2. Dueue asks for the list name
-3. User type in the name of the new list
-4. Dueue displays the new customized list with new name <br>
-Use case ends.

-**Extensions**

-3a.
-The name is already used for some other list

-> 3a1.
-Dueue shows the message "This name is already used."<br>
-  Use case resumes at step 2

-#### Use case: Update list name

-**MSS**

-1. User requests to display all list names
-2. Dueue shows a list of list name
-3. User requests to change name of a specific list
-4. Dueue asks for a new name
-5. User types in the new name
-6. Dueue displays the list with new name <br>

-**Extensions**

-3a.
-The given index is invalid

-> 3a1.
-Dueue shows an error message <br>
-  Use case resumes at step 2

-5a.
-The name is already used for some other list

-> 5a1.
-Dueue shows the message "This name is already used."<br>
-  Use case resumes at step 4

-#### Use case: View help message

-1. User requests to view the help message
-2. Dueue displays the help message <br>
-Use case ends.

 #### Use case: View finished tasks by list